Olympic Games

-The modern Olympic Games (Olympics; Jeux olympiques) (Note: English and French are the official languages of the Olympic Movement.) are the world's preeminent international sporting events.
-They feature summer and winter sports competitions in which thousands of athletes from around the world participate in a variety of competitions.
-The Olympic Games, open to both amateur and professional athletes, involves more than 200 teams, each team representing a sovereign state or territory.
-By default, the Games generally substitute for any world championships during the year in which they take place (however, each class usually maintains its own records).
-The Olympics are staged every four years.
-Since 1994, they have alternated between the Summer and Winter Olympics every two years during the four-year Olympiad.
+The modern Olympic Games (Olympics; Jeux olympiques) (Note: English and French are the official languages of the Olympic Movement.) are a series of international multi-sport events.
+Considered among the biggest sporting events in the world, the Olympics are organised into distinct Summer and Winter Games, each featuring different sports.
+The Olympic Games, open to both amateur and professional athletes, involve thousands of athletes and more than 200 teams, each team representing a sovereign state or territory.
+The Games often, but not always, substitute for any world championships during the year in which they take place.
+The Summer and Winter Olympics are each held every four years, and themselves occur two years apart within the four-year Olympiad.
+This arrangement has been in place since the 1994 Winter Olympics, prior to which the Summer and Winter Games were held in the same year.

 Their creation was inspired by the ancient Olympic Games, held in Olympia, Greece, from the 8th century BC to the 4th century AD.
 Baron Pierre de Coubertin founded the International Olympic Committee (IOC) in 1894, leading to the first modern Games in Athens in 1896.
 The IOC is the governing body of the Olympic Movement, which encompasses all entities and individuals involved in the Olympic Games.
 The Olympic Charter defines their structure and authority.

 The evolution of the Olympic Movement during the 20th and 21st centuries has resulted in numerous changes to the Olympic Games.
 Some of these adjustments include the creation of the Winter Olympic Games for snow and ice sports, the Paralympic Games for athletes with disabilities, the Youth Olympic Games for athletes aged 14 to 18, the five Continental Games (Pan American, African, Asian, European, and Pacific), and the World Games for sports that are not contested in the Olympic Games.
 The IOC also endorses the Deaflympics and the Special Olympics.
 The IOC has adapted to a variety of economic, political, and technological advancements.
 The abuse of amateur rules prompted the IOC to shift away from pure amateurism, as envisioned by Coubertin, to the acceptance of professional athletes participating at the Games.
 The growing importance of mass media has created the issue of corporate sponsorship and general commercialisation of the Games.
 World Wars I and II led to the cancellation of the 1916, 1940, and 1944 Olympics; large-scale boycotts during the Cold War limited participation in the 1980 and 1984 Olympics; and the 2020 Olympics were postponed until 2021 because of the COVID-19 restrictions.